Jordyn Hadden

 Editing Services

 Think of your favorite book.
-The plot transported you, the characters became like friends, and the themes shaped your own view of the world.
+The plot transported you, the characters became like friends, and the themes impacted your own view of the world.

-Your book can do the same for someone else.
+Your story can do the same for someone else.

 So you do rounds of self-editing, seek feedback from beta readers, and bring your project to a critique partner or group.
-You implement their changes and take your manuscript as far as you can take it, holding tight to dreams of seeing it on bookstore shelves one day.
+You implement their changes and take your novel as far as you can take it, dreaming of seeing it on bookstore shelves one day.

 But even after all your hard work, you’re still not sure if your book stands apart from the crowd.